 Finally, all those food thoughts resulted in this:

 The Cucumber Dill Wheat Berry Salad ended up a hit.
-I was able to combine two of my favorite herbs for a slightly Mediterranean cold grain salad.
+I was able to combine two of my favorite herbs for a refreshing cold grain salad.
 I used leftover, previously cooked wheat berries so if yours are still warm, wash them well under cold water to cool them off.
 Also, peel your cucumber before chopping if it is of the waxy skin variety.

 Cucumber Dill Wheat Berry Salad